elluisian/ugeeconfig/documentation/xml-configfile_documentation.md

 Some tablets, like the UE16, have one or more "rings" (they are called "rollers" in the FAQs).
 These are rotable knobs that if rotated in a certain direction, a certain action is performed.

-For each ring, there are up to 4 possible wheel actions, that is, a pair of single actions, one for clockwise movement and the other for counterclockwise movement, moreover, only one of these may be used at a time, but it is possible to cycle over them, with the use of a key.
+For each ring, there are up to 4 possible wheel actions (that's how I decided to call them, poor name, I know), that is, a pair of single actions, one for clockwise movement and the other for counterclockwise movement.\
+A ring can use only one wheel action at a time, but it is possible to cycle over them (with actids 405 and 406).

-This action type applies to the __W\<N\>__ element, when it is set, its _id_ attribute is set to 2 and its contents has the following format:
+This action type applies to the __W\<N\>__ element, when it is set, its _id_ attribute is set to 2 and its contents have the following format:

 ```
 4|<label>|<ccwlabel>|<cwlabel>|<ccwkstrokes>|<cwkstrokes>